The park is closed on Mondays and Tuesdays. Open Wednesday - Sunday - 9:00 a.m. - 4:30 p.m.

 To oversee the renovation and enhancement of the Park to have it ready for the public opening, Kevin Eatherly was hired as Unit Manager.
 On September 27, 1997, a dedication ceremony initiated a two-day celebration of the grand reopening of the Yuma Crossing State Historic Park.
 Ken Travous, Executive Director of State Parks, introduced special guests and provided them an opportunity to speak.
 They were: Joe Holmwood, Parks Board Chair, State Senator Pat Conner, State Representative Bob McLendon, City of Yuma Mayor, Marilyn Young and City Administrator, Joyce Wilson.

 After operating the Park as Yuma Crossing State Historic Park for almost 10 years, the Park staff under the leadership of Park Manager Gerry Emert requested that the Park's name be changed.
-The staff felt that Colorado River State Historic Park better reflected the original nature of the site and its interpretive focus.
+The staff felt that Yuma Quartermaster Depot State Historic Park better reflected the original nature of the site and its interpretive focus.
 The proposed name change was brought to the State Parks Board for consideration at the March 15, 2007, meeting.
-Following the staff presentation, the Parks Board unanimously approve the recommendation to change the Park's name to Colorado River State Historic Park.
+Following the staff presentation, the Parks Board unanimously approved the recommendation to change the Park's name.